Richard Barnes (musician): Acting work

 Barnes played the disciple Peter in the original London production of Jesus Christ Superstar at the Palace Theatre in 1972.
-He has continued working as an actor in various TV and musical theatre roles, including in the BBC's Count Dracula (1977), Doctor Who: Nightmare of Eden (1979) and The Winds of War (1983).
+He has continued working as an actor in various TV and musical theatre roles, including in the BBC's Count Dracula (1977), Doctor Who: Nightmare of Eden (1979), The Winds of War (1983) and the 1990 UK tour of Chess as Freddie Trumper.